 - Opportunity to Benefit from its Relationship with Slate Canada.
 The REIT anticipates that its continuing relationship with Slate Canada provides opportunities to acquire additional properties.
-Slate has a strong track record of closing acquisitions and believes that it can grow the asset base of the REIT on an accretive basis in the near to medium term. - Identify Undervalued Properties.
+Slate Canada has a strong track record of closing acquisitions and believes that it can grow the asset base of the REIT on an accretive basis in the near to medium term. - Identify Undervalued Properties.
 Slate Canada's extensive relationships with a network of U.S.-based commercial real estate brokers allow it to identify undervalued properties, many of which may be "off-market" or not widely marketed for sale.
-With over approximately 38,300 grocery stores in the United States, there exists significant opportunity for the REIT to continue its strategy of acquiring attractive, revenue-producing commercial real estate properties anchored by grocery tenants.
-Slate Canada's familiarity with the REIT's properties allows it to identify complimentary acquisition opportunities that are aligned with the REIT's investment criteria and accretive to cash flow.
-The REIT will continue to seek to acquire properties: (i) located in secondary markets in the United States demonstrating sustainable population and employment statistics; (ii) located in well-developed sub-markets with limited risk of new development; and (iii) with anchor tenants, which typically are the dominant retailer within the sub-market, with a proven track record of strong sales and profitability.
-Slate Canada will continue to target secondary cities in the United States (as opposed to primary markets) where there is typically less competition for quality assets.

-• Apply Slate Canada's Hands-On Asset Management Philosophy.
+With over 40,000 grocery stores in the U.S., there are significant opportunities for the REIT to continue its strategy of acquiring attractive, revenue-producing grocery-anchored properties.
+Slate Canada's familiarity with the REIT's properties allows it to identify complementary acquisition opportunities that are aligned with the REIT's investment criteria and accretive to cash flow.
+The REIT seeks to acquire properties that are: (i) located in major metropolitan areas in the U.S. that demonstrate favourable population and employment growth dynamics; (ii) located in well-developed sub-markets with limited risk of new development; and (iii) anchored by market dominant grocers and other essential tenants who fulfill the last mile of logistics and have a proven track record of strong sales and profitability.
+Slate Canada will continue to target major metropolitan areas in the U.S. outside of gateway markets where there is typically more competition and less favourable pricing for quality assets. - Apply Slate Canada's Hands-On Asset Management Philosophy.
 Even though Slate Canada targets assets that are stable, income producing properties, Slate Canada will continue to assess each property to determine how to optimally refurbish, reposition and re-tenant the property.
 Slate Canada will continue to work closely with contractors to reduce operating costs and will oversee capital expenditure projects to ensure they are on budget and completed on time.
 In addition, Slate Canada will continue to: (i) focus on rebuilding and strengthening tenant relationships with a view to gaining incremental business and extending stable tenant leases; and (ii) outsource property management and other real estate property functions to lower the operating costs borne by the tenants.
-This cost reduction further improves tenant relationships and will increase the NOI of the REIT's properties.
+This cost reduction further improves tenant relationships and will increase the net operating income of the REIT's properties.